 Here are some of my favorite ways to season air fryer chicken drumsticks.
 They’re all delicious, so you really can’t go wrong!

-- Guava BBQ sauce
+- Guava BBQ sauce (or your favorite bbq sauce)

 - Teriyaki sauce